Work, Tax, CV

 All employees (incl.
 Backpackers) are protected by the minimum employment rights, which are as follows:

-• You are entitled to 4 week paid holidays, if you don’t take these days they must be paid to you latest with your last pay, usually the holiday paid will be 8% of your gross income
+- You are entitled to 4 weeks paid holidays, if you don’t take these days they must be paid to you latest with your last pay, usually the holiday paid will be around 8% of your gross income

-• You are entitled to 11 paid public holidays per year, should you work on a public holiday you need to be paid 1.5 times the usual pay plus you get one free paid day
+- You are entitled to 12 paid public holidays per year, should you work on a public holiday you need to be paid 1.5 times the usual pay and you may get one free paid day

-• The notice you or your employer need to give to quit a job is 2 weeks
+- The minimum notice you or your employer need to give to quit a job is 2 weeks